 Instructions

-- In a sauce pan, whisk together sugar, flour, salt, 1¾ cup pineapple juice, and eggs.
+- In a sauce pan, whisk together 1 cup white sugar, 2 tbsp all purpose flour, ½ tsp salt, 1¾ cups of the pineapple juice, and 2 eggs.
 Stir and cook over medium heat until thickened.
-Remove from heat; add lemon juice and cool to room temperature.
+Remove from heat; add 1 tbsp lemon juice and cool to room temperature.

-- In a large colander, add all the canned fruit and allow to drain for at least an hour then place in covered bowl and refrigerate until cold.
+- In a large colander, add the 3 cans mandarin oranges, 2 cans pineapple tidbits, and 1 can crushed pineapple, and allow to drain for at least an hour, then place in a bowl, cover, and refrigerate until cold.

-- Bring remaining pineapple juice and water to a boil and cook pasta according to package instructions.
-Rinse under cold water (use a metal sieve strainer for best results) and drain.
+- Bring remaining pineapple juice and water to a boil and cook 16 oz acini de pepe pasta according to package instructions.
+Drain into mesh colander/sieve and rinse under cold water.

-- In a large bowl, combine the pasta and sugar/juice mixture and refrigerate until cold, about 4 hours or overnight.
+- In a large bowl, combine the drained, rinsed, pasta and dressing mixture and refrigerate until cold, about 4 hours or overnight.

 Notes